clayjoseph1994/WSL/README.md

 Nothing will have seemed to change, but you have to close your existing terminal and restart it to see the changes Now you have ZSH

-To get powerlevel10k working properly, you must navigate in a browse in Kali to: https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k Then download all 4 ttf font files
+To get powerlevel10k working properly, you must navigate in a browser in Kali to: https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k Then download all 4 ttf font files
 They should be in downloads
-Click the Home folder on your kali desktop
-Click Downloads
-Double click each of the 4 files and
+Use this command to change into fonts directory in Kali: cd /usr/share/fonts
+Copy the 4 files from Downloads to the fonts directory using these 4 commands: sudo cp ~/Downloads/MesloLGS\ NF\ Bold.ttf . sudo cp ~/Downloads/MesloLGS\ NF\ Bold\ Italic.ttf . sudo cp ~/Downloads/MesloLGS\ NF\ Italic.ttf .
+sudo cp ~/Downloads/MesloLGS\ NF\ Regular.ttf .

+And now for me the fonts allow the icons to work as expected in Terminal Emulator (GNOME Terminal)!

 Happy Tweaking!